MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab01_Data_Modeling.md

     ![Select Development environment in the Power Apps maker portal.](../images/L01/select-dev-environment.png)

-1. Select **Apps** from the left navigation pane.
-You should see a two apps, Solution Health Hub and Package Management View, listed.
+1. Select **Apps** from the left navigation pane and then select **All**.
+You should see several apps including, Dataverse Accelerator App, Solution Health Hub, and Package Management View, listed.

 1. Select **Tables** from the left navigation pane.
-You should see the standard tables from the *Common Data Model*.
+You should see the standard tables from the *Common Data Model* including Account and Contact.

 ### Task 1.2 – Create solution and publisher